Bill Milkowski

 Bill Milkowski (born September 26, 1954) is an American jazz critic, journalist, and biographer.
-Since the 1970s he has written thousands of articles for magazines and album liner notes.
-He has written for DownBeat, JazzTimes, Jazziz, The Absolute Sound, Paste, Jazzthing (in Germany) and Guitar Club (in Italy).
-He is the author of a biography of bassist Jaco Pastorius, a biography of Rolling Stones guitarist Keith Richards, an annotated history of jive music, a collection of interviews., and a biography of saxophonist-composer Michael Brecker.
+Since the 1970s, he has written thousands of articles for magazines and album liner notes.
+He has written for DownBeat, JazzTimes, Jazziz, The Absolute Sound, Paste, Jazzthing (in Germany), and Guitar Club (in Italy).
+He is the author of a biography of bassist Jaco Pastorius, a biography of The Rolling Stones guitarist Keith Richards, an annotated history of jive music, a collection of interviews, and a biography of saxophonist-composer Michael Brecker.

 In 2018, Milkowski was part of a "Jazz Democracy" panel discussion at the United Nations for International Jazz Day.
 He received a Lifetime Achievement Award from the Jazz Journalists Association in 2011.
 He received the Bruce Lundvall Award from the Montreal International Jazz Festival in 2015.